Embedded Script Extension Files and Code

 You can add CSS directly to your embedded.html file, or you can reference a CSS stylesheet with a link.
 For example:

-This CSS applies to your site globally.
-For example, the following code would make the background of every page of your site red:
+This CSS applies to a site globally.
+For example, the following code makes the background of every page red:

 The embedded.extension.ts file configures the settings for your embedded script.
 This file is required, so don't delete it after the embedded script is generated.
 If you add your own files, you must include embedded.extension.ts.